 Get to know newsmakers, community leaders and Action 2 News journalists in Cami Rapson's podcasts.

-Hear more from about the work of the Greater Green Bay Community Foundation in this Get 2 the Point podcast.
+Hear more from Appleton Mayor Tim Hanna about his future, and his lessons from the past, in this week’s Get 2 the Point podcast.

 Listen to previous podcasts from "Get 2 the Point" season 2